What you need to know about TMJ, TMD, and Jaw Pain

 Concerned about TMJ or TMD?

-Look no further than respected and well-known Prosthodontist, Dr. Reza Khazaie of Willow Pass Dental Care in Concord, CA. Willow Pass Dental Care provides a broad range of holistic family dental care, including dental crown procedures, dental implants, and a friendly and professional environment you can call home.
+Look no further than respected and well-known Prosthodontist, Dr. Reza Khazaie of Willow Pass Dental Care in Concord, CA. Willow Pass Dental Care is known as one of the leading dentists in Concord, CA and provides a broad range of family dental care, including dental crown procedures, dental implants, and a friendly and professional environment you can call home.

 Schedule a consultation today by calling 925-326-6114 or complete our online form below to schedule an appointment.